Pit bulls are the most misunderstood dog breed of all time.

 I'm so thankful for TV shows like Pit Bulls and Parolees.
 And animal advocates like Cesar Millan.

-They're shining a positive light on this misunderstood breed, which is often vilified by the fake news media.
+They're shining a positive light on this misunderstood breed, which is often vilified by the dishonest media.

 If you agree with my reasoning, please do your part to educate people who have been misled and misinformed.